ngoctd314/consistent-hashing/README.md

 When a server is removed, only a small fraction of keys request redistribution with consistent hashing.

 ### Two issues in the basic approach

+Consistent hashing algorithm

+- Map servers and keys on to the ring using a uniformly distributed hash function
+- To find out which server a key is mapped to, go clockwise from the key position until the first server on the ring is found.

+### Virtual nodes

+A virtual node refers to the real node, and each server is represented by multiple virtual nodes on the ring.

+Instead of using s0, we have s0_0, s0_1 and s0_2 to represent server 0 on the ring.
+With virtual nodes, each server is responsible for multiple partitions.
+Partitions with label s0 are managed by server 0.